buildasaurs/XcodeServer-API-Docs/README.md

-# XcodeServer-API-Docs
+# XcodeServer API Docs

-Unofficial documentation of the Xcode Server API (Xcode 7 edition).
+> Unofficial documentation of the Xcode Server API (Xcode 7 edition).

-**This is still Work In Progress**
+**This is Work In Progress**

 # :thought_balloon: Purpose
 Many of us like the Xcode Server continuous integration tool, which allows you to integrate it in your workflow with an API.
-This API is however not yet properly documented, which this project attempts to fix.
+This API is however not yet fully documented, which this project attempts to fix.

+This knowledge is used in [XcodeServerSDK](https://github.com/czechboy0/XcodeServerSDK), an unofficial SDK for talking to the Xcode Server API written in Swift.
+This enables tools like [Buildasaur](https://github.com/czechboy0/Buildasaur), which allow for Xcode Server to be an even more powerful tool.

 # :warning: Warning
 Since there is no official documentation yet, calling APIs with bad parameters might brick your Xcode Server.
 Note that many of the API endpoints are used *internally* by Xcode Server, so it might not be smart to try everything.
 I will gradually document the tried and useful endpoints and warn against the more tricky ones.
 However, I am in no way liable for what you do with this information.
 I recommend to not experiment at your production Xcode Server and instead run a development Xcode Server on your development machine.
 There you can always reset everything with `sudo xcrun xcscontrol --reset`, which deletes all Xcode Server data including your setup bots and integration assets.